Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Love Affair with Wood

 Once I got the Lurem humming, it was like a whole new world opened up.
-I decided to dive into this woodworking project—nothing fancy, just a simple coffee table for my living room.
+I decided to dive into this woodworking —nothing fancy, just a simple coffee table for my living room.
 I wanted to use oak because, you know, there’s just something about that grain.
 I love oak—it’s like the classic rock of wood.
 So, I grabbed some boards from my stash.

 The first real test was jointing those edges.
 It felt like a scene from a movie, honestly.
 I was standing there, dreaming up this perfect table while listening to the rhythmic sound of the machine smoothing out the wood.
 It was music to my ears, and I couldn’t help but daydream about family gatherings around my new masterpiece.
 I almost chuckled when it actually worked as planned.
 I mean, I expected the wood to splinter or the machine to throw a fit, but nope—it cooperated like we were old pals!